ADirin/OTP1_LectureMaterial/Week 1/Agile_Scrum.md

 The product backlog evolves over time as new insights are gained, priorities shift, and customer feedback is incorporated.
 It is managed and maintained by the product owner.

+* Sample tasks in sprint backlog
+#### Task 1: Implement User Authentication

+- **Description:** Develop the functionality to allow users to authenticate and log in to the system.
+- **Assigned To:** @developer1
+- **Due Date:** 2024-05-31
+- **Status:** In Progress

+* Sample use stories
+#### User Story 1: As a registered user, I want to be able to reset my password, so that I can regain access to my account if I forget my password.

+- **Acceptance Criteria:**
+  - The user should receive a password reset link via email.
+  - Clicking on the password reset link should take the user to a page where they can enter a new password.
+  - After resetting the password, the user should be able to log in with the new password.

 Product Owner:

 The product owner is a key role in Scrum responsible for representing the interests of stakeholders and maximizing the value delivered by the development team.